Marbax/BlazorMysqlDemo/README.md

 ### demo with blazor , mysql , signalR , docker usability

 Blazor server with mariadb in docker compose
-People page supports CRUD ops nad makes real time updates in db and with other server clients
+People page supports CRUD ops and makes real time updates in db and with other server clients